 Proxies.
 If the enclosed Proxy is properly executed, returned in time and not revoked, the shares represented thereby will be voted in accordance with the instructions indicated.
 If a shareholder does not indicate any voting instructions, such shareholder's shares will be voted (i) FOR the election to a three year term as directors of the Company of the Board's three nominees set forth below; (ii) FOR the ratification of the selection of Ernst & Young LLP as independent auditors for fiscal year 2003, (iii) AGAINST approval of the shareholder proposal, and (iv) at the discretion of the proxy holders on any other matter that may properly come before the meeting or any adjournment thereof.
-If any other matter or business is brought before the meeting, the proxy holders may vote the proxies in their discretion.
+The Company is not aware of any other matter of business to be brought before the meeting.
+If any other matter or business is properly brought before the meeting, the proxy holders may vote the proxies in their discretion.